 B2.
-A simpler game involving kos is Woodpush (see LIP, pp. 214, 275).
-This is played on a finite strip of squares.
+Woodpush (see LIP, pp. 214, 275) is a game that involves ko but that is simpler than Go.
+Woodpush is played on a finite strip of squares.
 Each square is empty or occupied by a black or white piece.
 A piece of the current player's color retreats: Left retreats to the left and Right to the right - to the next empty square, or off the board if there is no empty square; except, if there is a contiguous string containing an opponent's piece then it can move in the opposite direction pushing the string ahead of it.
 Pieces can be moved off the end of the strip.
 Immediate repetition of a global board positions is not allowed.
 A "ko" threat must be played first.
-For example
+For example:

-Left Right Left Right $$LRR \square \rightarrow \square LRR \rightarrow LR \square R \rightarrow \text{ko-threat} \rightarrow R \square \square R$$
+Left Right Left Right LRR \rightarrow $\Box LRR$ \rightarrow $LR \square R$ \rightarrow ko-threat \rightarrow $R \square \square R$

 Note that Right's first move to $LRR\square$ is illegal because it repeats the immediately prior board position and Left's second move to $\square LRR$ is also illegal so he must play a ko-threat.
-Also note that in $\square LRR\square$ , Right never has to play a ko-threat since he can always push with either of his two pieces - with Left moving first,
+Also note that in $\square LRR\square$, Right never has to play a ko-threat since he can always push with either of his two pieces - with Left moving first,